cosmos/ibc-go/docs/docs/01-ibc/06-channel-upgrades.md

 ## Initializing a Channel Upgrade

-A channel upgrade is initialised by submitting the `MsgChanUpgradeInit` message, which can be submitted only by the chain itself upon governance authorization.
+A channel upgrade is initialised by submitting the `MsgChannelUpgradeInit` message, which can be submitted only by the chain itself upon governance authorization.
 This message should specify an appropriate timeout window for the upgrade.
 It is possible to upgrade the channel ordering, the channel connection hops, and the channel version.

-As part of the handling of the `MsgChanUpgradeInit` message, the application's callbacks `OnChanUpgradeInit` will be triggered as well.
+As part of the handling of the `MsgChannelUpgradeInit` message, the application's callbacks `OnChanUpgradeInit` will be triggered as well.

 After this message is handled successfully, the channel's upgrade sequence will be incremented.
 This upgrade sequence will serve as a nonce for the upgrade process to provide replay protection.